About Todd Hudson

 A Trainer Who Isn’t Afraid to Get His Hands Dirty (and His Feet Wet)

-One of the best examples of Todd’s Maverick philosophy of learning goes back to when he was director of operations for Wacker Siltronic in Portland, Oregon.
+A good example of Todd’s Maverick philosophy of learning goes back to his early career when he was a manufacturing manager for Wacker Siltronic in Portland, Oregon.

-When he learned that many of his employees in the factory were still scared of the safety showers, even after being trained in how to use them, he shocked the entire plant by showing up and demonstrating the shower on himself.
+When he learned that many of his employees in the factory were still scared of the safety showers, even after being trained in how to use them, he started asking why and heard: “I’m afraid the water will be cold.”
+“I hear the water is really dirty.”
+“I’ll be embarrassed to get wet in front of my coworkers.”
+Instead of making the usual verbal assurances, he showed up the next day in a bathing suit, gathered the entire shift and demonstrated the shower on himself.
+(And, yes, the water was clean.
+And warm.)

-In Maverick Safety Training, this concept is called generating “Emotional Connection” and when applied correctly (and safely), it can be a powerful asset in the safety training toolbox.
-It’s just one of many methods that participants learn in our program.
+In Todd’s Maverick Train-the-Safety-Trainer Program, this concept is called generating “Emotional Connection.”
+Applied correctly (and safely), powerful training moments like this one not only convince, they stick, and they change behavior.
+Emotional Connection is just one of many methods that participants learn in Todd’s program.